 Certificate Validation: An act or process by which a certificate user established that the assertions made by a certificate can be trusted [Ref 9].

-Chain of Trust: Deprecated term referring to the chain of certificates to a Trust Anchor.
-Synonym for Certification Path or Certificate Chain [Ref 9].

-Company Code: A unique four-character alphanumeric code (NXXX) assigned to all Service Providers [Ref 3].

 End-Entity: An entity that participates in the Public Key Infrastructure (PKI).
 Usually a Server, Service, Router, or a Person.
-In the context of SHAKEN, it is the Service Provider on behalf of the originating endpoint.
+In the context of SHAKEN, it is the STI Participant on behalf of the originating endpoint.

 End-Entity STI Certificate: An STI Certificate containing a Basic Constraints extension with a CA boolean set to “FALSE”.
 An End-Entity STI Certificate is used by a service provider to sign and verify a PASSporT.